kcossifos/Portfolio/CatAdoption/README.md

-# Student List
+# Fuzzy Friends Adoption

 ##Descripition
-This application is a simple representation of crud in angular.
-The user can add a student by entering their name, degree program, and grade level.
-If the user wants to edit or delete the students information they can simply click on the students name.
-This application includes the following coding languages AngularJS, CSS, and HTML.
-To view this application go to [StudentList](https://kcossifos.github.io/Portfolio/StudentList/index.html)
+This application is about adopting cats from a shelter.
+This site allows you to filter through cats, like a cat, comment on a cats picture, and upload pictures of your own cat.
+The following coding languages are used for this site AngularJS, HTML, CSS and Jquery.
+To view this application go to [Fuzzy Friends Adoption](https://kcossifos.github.io/Portfolio/CatAdoption/index.html)

 ##Getting Started
 ```